novelyr/tau-learning/README.md

 ## Getting Started

--The package name is represent the module I learn.
+- The package name is represent the module I learn.
 And inside it there would be more chapter that I learn and task that I finished.
+- Feel free to run each file